Flanking line (meteorology)

 A flanking line is an area of cumulus congestus or small cumulonimbus that mark an area of widespread updrafts on the edge of strong thunderstorms.
 These flanking lines generally occur in the vicinity of supercell thunderstorms or large multicell thunderstorms.

 Structure of a flanking line

-A flanking line often has a stairstep appearance where the tallest cells are connected to the main cumulonimbus.
+Flanking lines often exhibit a staircase-like appearance, with the tallest cells connected to the main cumulonimbus cloud.

-The bases of the clouds making the flanking line are merged.
-The forefront area usually has no precipitation.
-In the picture, it is possible to detect precipitation in the background just above the horizon below the main cloud.
+The bases of the clouds in a flanking line are merged, and the foreground area typically lacks precipitation.
+In some instances, precipitation can be observed in the background, just above the horizon beneath the main cloud.

 Formation of the flanking line

 The flanking line is generated by the downburst that builds a cold air wedge beneath the warmer airmass in front of the thunderstorm.
 This warm air is forced upward and generates cumuliform clouds when the air column becomes saturated.

 These feeder clouds will merge with the main cumulonimbus and will regenerate the storm.
 These new feeder clouds are located, in the northern hemisphere, at the west or southwest of the main cloud.

 Since these updrafts do not originate from the ground, the lifted condensation level will be higher than the convective condensation level associated with the main cumulonimbus.
 The cloud base of the flanking line is higher than the main cloud base.
 When the difference between these two levels increases, it indicates that the downburst has become stronger and thus that the severity of the thunderstorm has increased.